I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces4-endenumtagged.md

 <p> </p>

 ## -remarks
 <p>After a handle has been passed to this method it is no longer valid and must not be used again.</p>

-<p>After a handle has been passed to this method it is no longer valid and must not be used again.</p>

 ## -requirements